CrayLabs/SmartSim-Scaling/driverdataaggregation/README.md

 ### Data Aggregation

 The ``aggregation_scaling`` test uses a c++ client and a SmartRedis Orchestrator.
 Depending on your user application, you may want to run data aggregation with a c++ client.
+It will launched the Orchestrator database and the application on different nodes given standard deployement.

 ```text